Kevinlee612/Multi-Threaded-Encryption/README.md

-# Programming Assignment 9 In the respective order, these classes are able to:
+# In the respective order, these classes are able to:

 *Note:Every encrypt method will only encrypt if not already encrypted.
       Every decrypt method will only encrypt if not already decrypted.